 Instructions

-- Tear: Once the seasoning is evenly distributed over the tofu, tear it into bite-sized pieces.*Dividing it into six pieces is recommended to prevent the tofu from crumbling.
+- Tear: Once fully seasoned, tear into bite-sized pieces.*Six pieces is ideal to prevent crumbling.

-- Coat with curry powder: Spread the curry powder on another tray.
-Arrange the torn tofu and gently cover it with curry powder.*If you tap the tray on the table, the curry powder will spread more easily across the entire tray.1 teaspoon curry powder
+- Coat with curry powder: Spread curry powder on another tray.
+Arrange the torn tofu and gently coat. *Tapping the tray helps distribute the powder evenly.1 teaspoon curry powder

-- Coat with oil: Put the required quantity of oil into the frying pan (without turning on the heat yet).
-One by one, add the tofu pieces to the pan, making sure to cover the whole surface with oil.*The key is to work quickly. *For steps 6 and 7, coat one piece of tofu at a time with oil in the pan, starting with the piece that was just coated with potato starch.
-This will prevent the potato starch from absorbing the seasoning and sticking to the tray.2 teaspoon oil
+- Coat with oil: Add the required amount of oil to a cold frying pan (do not heat yet).
+Place the tofu pieces in the pan one at a time, making sure each piece is fully coated with oil.*Work quickly—coat each tofu piece in sequence, starting with the one just dusted with potato starch.
+This helps prevent the starch from absorbing moisture and sticking to the tray.2 teaspoon oil

 Comments